vikasmaturi/Midterms2018/Midterms2018_Analysis/Main_Document.md

 also developed several algorithms utilized to obtain the appropriate inputs to the model.

-Ultimately, my goal with this assignment was to create a practical tool that can be used for political campaigns to identify approaches of reaching more voters using publically available data.
+Ultimately, my goal was to develop the outline of a practical tool that can be used for political campaigns to identify approaches of reaching more voters using publically available data.
 I believe it has further potential implications in identifying areas of voter disenfranchisement.

-All data was used with permission from the 2018 MIT Election Data and Science Lab (publically available on
+All data was used with permission from the 2018 MIT Election Data and Science Lab (publicly available on
     GitHub)

 # Data and Library Management